fanatique/php-fixed-length-file-parser/README.md

 ### Registering a callback ###

-Finally you can register a callback which is applied to each parsed line and allows you to process it.
+You can register a callback which is applied to each parsed line and allows you to process it.
 The closure gets the parsed line as an array and it is expected to return an array of the same format.

     $parser->setCallback(function(array $currentLine) {